 Profiles in "Food Sovereignty" Expertise Area

-- Arina Melkozernova is an instructional designer and a PhD Candidate at ASU.
-Her research on foodways, biosemiotics and resilience brings Humanities, art, science, and non-Western knowledges together.
+- Arina Melkozernova has PhD from the Comparative Culture and Language program at SILC, ASU.
+Her research on foodways, biosemiotics, and resilience brings humanities, art, science, and non-Western knowledges together.

-- Adamson is President's Professor of environmental humanities in the Department of English.
-She directs Humanities for the Environment, North America & the BRIDGES Flagship Hub at ASU's Global Futures Laboratory.
+- Adamson is President's Professor of environmental humanities in the Department of English and Founding Director of the UNESCO BRIDGES Flagship Hub at the Global Futures Laboratory.

 - Vicenti Carpio is a citizen of the Jicarilla Apache Nation and of Laguna and Isleta Pueblo heritage.
 Current projects explore institutional intersections of Japanese Internment and American Indian urban relocation policy.